nishadg246/High-Performance-Tools-For-Autonomous-Vehicles/README.md

-## High Performance Video Processing Suite For Autonomous Vehicles
+### High Performance Video Processing Suite For Autonomous Vehicles
 Nishad Gothoskar and Cyrus Tabrizi

-We are going to build a set of high performance, highly parallel tools for doing realtime video processing primarily to be used to analyze autonomous vehicle data.
-Many operations for successful automation of vehicles is dependent on realtime analysis of sensor data.
-Our suite will create optimized versions of the neccessary analysis algorithms.
+We are going to build a set of high performance, highly parallel tools for doing realtime data processing primarily to be used to analyze autonomous vehicle data.
+Many operations for successful automation of vehicles is dependent on realtime analysis.
+Our suite will create optimized versions of a variety of analysis algorithms.

-### Markdown
+## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for